-We operate a personal assistant ticket scheme, at no additional cost, for eligible customers, available only on Adult and Teen Tickets.
+We operate a companion ticket scheme, at no additional cost, for eligible customers, available only on Adult and Teen Tickets.
 These can be applied for when booking to stay in our Accessibility Campsite or any of our other campsites by following the below instructions.

 How to Book

-- If you know you’ll be applying for a PA ticket then please do not not book a ticket for them at your initial booking, as this will not be refunded if your application is approved.
+- If you know you’ll be applying for a companion ticket then please do not not book a ticket for them at your initial booking, as this will not be refunded if your application is approved.

-- Choose your preferred campsite and book the required number of Festival Ticket(s) (minus personal assistant).
+- Choose your preferred campsite and book the required number of Festival Ticket(s) (minus companion).

-Each PA ticket is provided on the expectation that your PA is willing and able to assist you throughout your visit and would be available and able to help you in the event of an emergency.
+Each companion ticket is provided on the expectation that your companion is willing and able to assist you throughout your visit and would be available and able to help you in the event of an emergency.

 Companion Ticket Accepted Supporting Evidence:

 - Front page of DLA/PIP letter

 - Valid access card showing that you are a plus one – https://www.accesscard.org.uk/

 - Deaf or blind registration